Blackridge Film

 The Case for Film on Impact Windows

 This surprises most people: we install film on impact windows too, and it makes sense.
 Impact windows are designed to resist penetration, but they're not designed to stop UV transmission, reduce solar heat gain, or control glare.
-High-performance solar and UV films layered over your impact glass do all three without voiding the impact rating — provided you use a film and adhesive system engineered for laminated glass.
+High-performance heat rejection film and UV protection film layered over your impact glass do all three without voiding the impact rating.
+Provided you use a film and adhesive system engineered for laminated glass.
 We confirm compatibility with the glazing manufacturer in writing before every such install.

 South Florida Specifics